OlhaSvezhentseva/python-label_processing/README.rst

 * filter.py
    Responsible for filtering the ocr ouput according to 4 categories: nuris, empty transcripts, plausible output, nonsense output.
-   Plausible output is corrected using regular expressions and is saved as `corrected_transcripts.json
+   Plausible output is corrected using regular expressions and is saveda as corrected_transcripts.json

    **Inputs:**
       - path to the OCR output json file

    **Output:**
-      - one json file per categorie
+      - one json file per category

 * fix_spelling.py